-5.29 Accident reporting
+5.37 Accident reporting

-Accidents are to be reported through Dynamics whereby the Health and Safety Team will review them.
-If the employee is to be absent for more than seven days this should be indicated when reporting the accident, if the manager is unsure the employee will be absent for seven days, they are to make the Health and Safety Team aware of this so they can monitor the absence duration.
+Accidents are to be reported to the Health and Safety team they will then review them and request an accident investigation from the line manager.
+If the employee is to be absent for more than seven days this should be indicated when reporting the accident, if the manager is unsure the employee will be absent for seven days, they are to make the Health and Safety team aware of this so they can monitor the absence duration.
 This is to determine whether the accident is reportable under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013.

-When an employee reports an injury, mangers must determine if the accident occurred at work.
+When an employee reports an injury, managers must determine if the accident occurred at work.

-Managers are to thoroughly investigate accidents which are reportable under RIDDOR, the investigation report should be sent to the HSM without delay.
+Managers are to thoroughly investigate all accidents; the investigation report should be sent to the HSM without delay.

-Refer to the Accident Recording and Reporting Policy.
+Refer to the Accident, Incident and Dangerous Occurrence Reporting and Investigation Policy.

-5.30 Prevention of violence
+5.38 Prevention of violence